letxbe/letxbe/README.md

 automatisme configuration.

 #### Large batch of files
-LetXBe does not support processing a batch of files, i.e., it is not possible to send a list of files.
+LetXbe does not support processing a batch of files, i.e., it is not possible to send a list of files.

 As of today, the best practice to parse a large amount of files, is to send them one